If you’re a mid-to-senior level manager — a leader of managers — you lead in what we call “the middle zone.”

-1. Thinking and acting systemically: Seeing the big picture, seeing patterns in relationships and processes, dealing with the uncertainties and trade-offs that are part of the complexities of organizations.
+1. Thinking and Acting Systemically.
+This requires seeing the big picture, seeing patterns in relationships and processes, and dealing with the uncertainties and trade-offs that are part of the complexities of organizations.
 Give up the need to constantly please.
 Trying to please everyone, you may find that you are doing a lot each day, but doubting your ability, impact, and success.

-According to CCL’s Global Portfolio Management Director, Michelle Malloy, “This requires self-control and clarity.
+According to our Global Portfolio Management Director Michelle Malloy, “This requires self-control and clarity.
 You need to have understanding and empathy for others — but you can’t let everybody’s ‘stuff’ allow you to lose focus.”

-“In the Leadership Development Program (LDP), we spend a lot of time helping participants find tools for building resiliency for themselves and for others in their organization.”
+2. Resiliency.
+“Resiliency is about handling stress, uncertainty and setbacks well — learning to maintain equilibrium under pressure,” Malloy says.
+“In the Leadership Development Program, we spend a lot of time helping participants find tools for building resiliency for themselves and for others in their organization.”

-4. Influence: Gaining cooperation to get things done.
+4. Influence.
+This means gaining cooperation to get things done.
 In today’s flattened or matrixed organizations, position or expertise alone doesn’t give you influence.

 You may be met with resistance or compliance, but what you — and your business — need is commitment.
 It is important to develop a range of influencing styles to help you get different people with different perspectives on board.

-5. Learning Agility: Seeking opportunities to learn and learn quickly.
+5. Learning Agility.
+Seek opportunities to learn and learn quickly.
 To be good at anything requires some knowledge, skills, and technical know-how.
 What separates the remarkable from the good is the ability to adjust, adapt, respond, and be resourceful in the face of change and to learn from experience.